sup3r

 Agency for International Development (USAID), and the Laboratory Directed

-Research and Development (LDRD) program at the National Renewable Energy
+Research and Development (LDRD) program at the National Laboratory of the Rockies.

 by the Department of Energy's Office of Energy Efficiency and Renewable Energy

-and located at the National Renewable Energy Laboratory.
+and located at the National Laboratory of the Rockies.
 The views expressed in

 the article do not necessarily represent the views of the DOE or the U.S.